 - Bird Street,

 - Market Street,

 - Dam Street,

 - Tamworth Street.

 All are within a short walk from Lichfield Cathedral.
 A map of Lichfield City is available here.

-Michelin Star dining or afternoon tea in Bore Street will not be possible with your dog, but there are many other good quality doggy friendly places in Lichfield City to dine both inside and outside with your hound.
+Michelin Star dining or afternoon tea in Bore Street is not possible with my dogs, but there are many other good quality doggy friendly places in Lichfield City to dine both inside and outside with my hounds.

-Opt for a picnic in the park instead.
+There are plenty of outdoor eating areas, park benches and places to picnic.
 Lichfield City is home to all the major coffee shop chains: Costa, Starbucks and Caffe Nero, fish and chips, fast food outlets: McDonalds, Subway, Greggs, Dominos and Papa Johns and a wide selection of freshly prepared food and drink from Lichfield's independent cafes, restaurants and pubs.

 Lichfield City does not have a vegan only eatery, but most places to eat in Lichfield offer at least one vegan option on the menu.